 Fixing Country Roads

-Fixing Country Roads is a program which provides targeted funding to local councils to repair and upgrade Local and Regional roads to key freight hubs and State Roads.
+Fixing Country Roads is a $543 million NSW Government program providing targeted infrastructure funding from Restart NSW for regional freight projects.
+Applications for truck wash-out facilities can also be made through Fixing Country Roads.
+Local councils can apply to repair and upgrade Local and Regional roads to facilitate the movement of freight, to key freight hubs and State Roads.

 Fixing Country Roads 2018 application information

-- Roads and Bridges Construction Application Form (PDF, 152.59 KB) and Roads and Bridges Construction Benefit cost Analysis Model (ZIP, 442.74 KB)
+- Roads and Bridges Construction Application Form and Roads and Bridges Construction Benefit cost Analysis Model

-- Bridge and Route Load Assessment Application Form (PDF, 130.66 KB) and Bridge and Route Load Assessment Database Sheet (ZIP, 16.42 KB)
+- Bridge and Route Load Assessment Application Form and Bridge and Route Load Assessment Database Sheet

 The Technical Panel and the Regional Independent Assessment Panel (RIAP) will then be convened to review the applications.
 This will enable a competitive assessment process to be undertaken.
 Infrastructure NSW will then recommend projects to the NSW Government for funding.

-In December 2017 the NSW Government announced $92 million had been allocated to successful projects for Round Three of Fixing Country Roads.
-View the Round Three list (PDF, 108.52 KB).
+In December 2017 the NSW Government announced $92 million had been made available for 67 successful projects for Round 3 of Fixing Country Roads.
+View the list of successful Round 3 projects.

-In February 2015, the NSW Government announced $41.4 million had been allocated to 74 projects in Round One of Fixing Country Roads.
-View the amended Round One list (PDF, 182.88 KB).
+In February 2015, the NSW Government announced $41 million had been made available for 74 successful projects under Round 1 of Fixing Country Roads.
+View the list of successful Round 1 projects.

 Australian Government funding